V-ALICE/JackboxGPT/README.md

 - Survive the Internet _(currently chooses images/votes randomly)_
 - Word Spud _(currently always votes positively)_

-## Playing
+## Usage

-For now the only way to run JackboxGPT is to build it yourself (requires .NET 6.0).
-You'll also need to provide an OpenAI API key as an environment variable, either set or in a `.env` file, named `OPENAI_API_KEY`.
+To run this you'll first need to [create an OpenAI API key](https://platform.openai.com/docs/quickstart#create-and-export-an-api-key) and add it to the included `.env` file (or alternatively as an environment variable named `OPENAI_API_KEY`).

-To play a game, simply run the compiled executable and enter "Number of Instances" and "Room Code" when prompted.
+To play a game, run `JackboxGPT.exe` and enter "Number of Instances" and "Room Code" when prompted.
 The executable can also be run with command line args as input, run with the `--help` option to see usage information.

 ## Adding Support for More Games

-See [this guide](Extending.md) for some information on adding more games.
+See [this guide](Extending.md) for some information on adding support for more games.

 ## FAQ